gostevedore/stevedore/test/stack/README.md

 ### registry.stevedore.test

-`registry.stevedore.test` is the docker registry used during functional test to push and validate the images.
+`registry.stevedore.test` is the docker registry used during functional tests to push and validate the images.

 ## Git

 ### Users

 Git could be accessed by HTTP or SSH.
-To access by SSH, use the ssh key pair located at `files/ssl`.
+To access by SSH, use the SSH key pair located at `files/ssl`.
 To private key is protected by a password, which is `password`.

 HTTP access requires authorization to be used.
 User: `admin` Password: `admin`